Inflectra/rapise-documentation/docs/Manuals/kb.md

 Often you need to be able to check for the presence of an object and then depending on whether the object is visible perform one of two possible sets of operations.
 This article explains the recommended way of doing this in Rapise 1.5.

-### <a onclick="return RegisterKbClick('KB27', 'Using Rapise to extract test data from an Excelsheet')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB27.aspx">KB27</a> Using Rapise to extract test data from an Excelsheet
+### <a onclick="return RegisterKbClick('KB27', 'Using Rapise to extract test data from an Excel sheet')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB27.aspx">KB27</a> Using Rapise to extract test data from an Excel sheet

 Often you want to be able to parameterize your Rapise tests to have a common set of test functions that can use different combinations of test data.
 You can use a MS-Excel spreadsheet to store the test data and use Rapise to read out the matching values.
 This articles provides a sample for doing this.